StoneT2000/lerobot-sim2real/tutorial.md

 ## 1.3: Get an image for greenscreening to bridge the sim2real visual gap

 Once the camera looks well aligned, you need to take the robot off the surface/table and then take a picture of the background using the following script.
-It will save to a file `greenscreen`.png
+It will save to a file `greenscreen.png`.
+If you can't unmount the robot, you can take the picture anyway and use photo editing tools or AI to remove the robot and inpaint the background.

 ```bash
 python lerobot_sim2real/scripts/capture_background_image.py --env-id="SO100GraspCube-v1" --env-kwargs-json-path=env_config.json --out=greenscreen.png